gispatial/TCReactNative/README.md

 </table>
 <p>&nbsp;</p>

-# Howto start with working this project..
+# Project setup

 $ npm install or $ yarn

-CD first > ios then proceed with the installation process:
+Compiles and hot-reloads for development:

+- npm run serve
+- yarn serve

+  Note that the development build is not optimized.
+  To create a production build, run yarn build.

+# Steps to build it

 ## Prerequisites

-In order this project to be good and in success need a container  will need to have Node.js or Yarn installed in your machine.
+You will need to have Node.js or Yarn installed in your machine.
 [[NodeJs](https://nodejs.org/en)] [[YarnPkg](https://yarnpkg.com/)]

 ## Steps

-- `npm install` or 'yarn install':
+- `npm install` or 'yarn install' to install existing dependencies:

 ```
 $ npm install or $ yarn
 ```

-- CD to --> iOS /directory Then $ pod installati:
+- Create Auth0 `server` api model folder/ dir:

 ### mkdir ./server